debsmita1/backstage-workshop/README.md

 ```

-- Add the snippet below in the `app-config.local.yaml` file to configure your database
+- Add the following snippet in the `app-config.local.yaml` file to configure your database
 ```
 backend:
   ...